openharmony/docs/en/application-dev/reference/apis/js-apis-arkui-UIContext.md

 ### replaceNamedRoute

-replaceNamedRoute(options: NamedRouterOptions, mode: RouterMode): Promise&lt;void&gt;
+replaceNamedRoute(options: router.NamedRouterOptions, mode: router.RouterMode): Promise&lt;void&gt;

 Replaces the current page with another one using the named route and destroys the current page.
 This API uses a promise to return the result.